nanoporetech/megalodon/README.rst

       - Contains a single ``mods`` table indexed by reference position
     - Tab-delimited output can be produced by adding the ``--write-mods-text`` flag

-      - Columns: ``read_id``, ``chromosome``, ``strand``, ``position``, ``score``, ``motif``, ``modified_base``

-        - Position is 0-based
-        - Motif is as described by ``--mod-motif`` argument

-          - If ``--mod-motif`` is not provided, all applicable positions for a modification are tested
   - Aggregated calls

-    - Aggregated calls are output in a variant of the VCF format, as no current format allows the output of mulitple types of modifications to the same file.
+    - Aggregated calls are output in either bedMethyl format files (one per modified base) or a VCF variant format (including all modified bases).

-      - This format treats modified bases as a variant.
-As opposed to SNP calls (as in VCF format) which output the probability of a particular genotype, this format outputs the estimated proportion of reads modified at the specified genomic location.
 - SNP Variant Calls

   - Per-read SNP Calls